SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/repo.rst

 where bathy is one of *SalishSea* or *SalishSea2*, the latter specifying the bathymetry with the smoothed mouth of JdF, component is one of *M2*, *K1*, *O1*, *Q1*, *K2*, *P1*, *S2*, *N2* specifying which of the eight tidal components and TUV is one of *T*, *U*, *V* specifying the parameter in the file.

-The tidal components come from `Webtide`_ and are prepared in the ipython notebook `I_ForcingFiles/Tides/Prepare Tide Files.ipynb`_
+The tidal components come from `Webtide`_ and are prepared in the Jupyter Notebook `I_ForcingFiles/Tides/Prepare Tide Files.ipynb`_

 .. _Webtide: http://www.bio.gc.ca/science/research-recherche/ocean/webtide/index-eng.php
 .. _I_ForcingFiles/Tides/Prepare Tide Files.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/I_ForcingFiles/Tides/Prepare%20Tide%20Files.ipynb